ARCO-Lab/WELLWebsite/README.md

 make modal not recall but open existing one on bigger scale (Wait for graphs to be finished)

 **AI Analysis of correlations between metrics in graphs?**

+test in openAI api website or chatgpt itself.